matsev/spring-testing/README.md

 ## Spring Testing

 This is a simplistic demo project intended to show how some of the Spring features can be used to improve your Spring test suite.
-The presentation can be found in *docs/presentation.pdf* and read the comments below to find out where each concept has been applied.
+You can read the comments below to find out where each concept has been applied.

 ### Embedded database